 This is a five-year training program in Otolaryngology-Head and Neck Surgery.
 The PGY-1 year is designed to prepare residents for specialty education in otolaryngology.
-It consists of one-month rotations in neuroradiology, trauma surgery, anesthesia, neurosurgery, plastic surgery and medical ICU; as well as six months of otolaryngology.
-The remaining four years (PGY-2 - PGY-5) are comprised of specialty-specific training in otolaryngology including clinical and surgical training as well as a structured research experience.
+It consists of one month rotations in general surgery, trauma care, anesthesia, neurosurgery, plastic surgery and pediatric surgery; as well as six months of otolaryngology.
+The remaining four years (PGY-2 - PGY-5) comprise specialty-specific training in otolaryngology including clinical and surgical training as well as a structured research experience.
 For purposes specific to the SIU Otolaryngology Residency program, a "Junior Resident" is defined as a resident in the second and third postgraduate years of training.
-A "Senior Resident" is a surgical resident in postgraduate year four.
+A"Senior Resident" is a surgical resident in postgraduate year four.
 The "Chief Resident" is an individual in the final (fifth) year of Otolaryngology training.